On the characterization of constrained correlated equilibria in Markov games

 \section{Conclusion and future work}

 In this paper, we studied constrained correlated equilibria in finite-horizon Markov games with coupling constraints.
-We addressed two key questions: (i) which classes of modifications yield equivalent definitions of constrained correlated equilibria, and (ii) under what conditions such equilibria exist.
-Our characterization results show that it suffices to consider either Markovian stochastic modifications or convex combinations of Markovian deterministic modifications, both of which result in equivalent definitions.
-For existence, we proved that the strong Slater’s condition is necessary in the general setting with \emph{playerwise} coupling constraints, but can be significantly weakened under \emph{common} coupling constraints.\looseness-1

-A challenging future direction is to establish the existence of constrained Nash equilibria under weakened Slater-type condition in games with common coupling constraints.
-While our analysis relies on the convexity of the feasible set of state-action occupancy measures, this property does not hold for constrained Nash equilibria requiring a novel analysis to prove existence.
-Another interesting future direction is to address whether common coupling constraints can bypass the computational intractability found in the computation of constrained correlated with playerwise coupling constraints \cite{bernasconi2025complexity}.
+To this end, we first showed that constrained correlated equilibria can be characterized by convex combinations of Markovian deterministic modifications (Theorem~\ref{cor:equinotion}).
+Leveraging this characterization, we prove the existence of a constrained correlated equilibrium under \emph{common} coupling constraints using a weakened Slater-type assumption.